-Best Books for Intellectual Growth can help you a lot to expand further your intellect in many ways.
-By reading the following books you can increase intelligence as well as your thinking and imagination power will grow greatly.
+In order to expand your intellect, the best books for Intellectual Growth can help you a lot.
+By reading the following books you can increase your intelligence as well as your thinking and imagination power will grow greatly.

 One thing to note is that the more your brain thinks, the more your intellect will increase on a particular subject.
 The more the brain is exercised for intellectual growth by reading books, the more opportunities there are to become and these books would be potentially effective to increase greater intelligence in you.